aitormagan/nd189-1-Introduction-to-Machine-Learning-project-starter/project/project-report.md

 The reason can be than the more significant features we provide, the best the model perfoms.

 ## Hyper parameter tuning

+> Note: Hyperparameters optimization has been completed in a separated notebook (`hyperparameters.ipynb`) as the main one is too big and my machine was unable to handle it.

 ### How much better did your model preform after trying different hyper parameters?
 I don't understand too much how hyperparameters can be modified as it seems like black magic to me.
 I tried different values for `num_bag_folds` and `num_stack_levels` as stated in the table below, but the improvement is not very